GSA/digitalgov.gov/content/events/2019/09/2019-09-24-devops-community-practice-devops-for-decennial-census.md

 _Questions about this event or future events?
 Send them to [digitalgovu@gsa.gov](mailto:digitalgovu@gsa.gov)._

 Our team will send a reminder email prior to the event.

+_This event will be held over [Zoom](https://www.zoom.us/) (see the Zoom [computer and device requirements](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux), and [FAQs](https://support.zoom.us/hc/en-us/sections/200277708-Frequently-Asked-Questions)).
+You can [download Zoom Client for Meetings](https://zoom.us/download#client&#95;4meeting) to install the Zoom web browser client beforehand._